alperyazar/Sureli2Calibre/Readme.md

 # Sureli2Calibre
-This is a small Python 2 script to add periodicals (magazines) to an existing [Calibre](https://calibre-ebook.com/) library automatically. **Sureli** (actually Süreli with Turkish letters) means periodical in Turkish.
+This is a small Python 2 script to add periodicals (magazines) to an existing [Calibre](https://calibre-ebook.com/) library automatically. **Sureli** (actually SÃ¼reli with Turkish letters) means periodical in Turkish.

 I am trying to follow and read some e-magazines related with electronics mostly (over 30 at this moment).
 I am using Calibre to categorize e-magazines.
 Calibre is a great software.
 After I download a magazine (most of the time it is a PDF file), I add it to Calibre library and rename it according to my own convention.
 Then I wrote this script to automatate this process.